refractproject/refract-spec/namespaces/mson-namespace.md

 # Terminology

-This specification uses terminology from [MSON Specification][], in addition, bellow you can find the explanation of terms defined in this namespace.
+This specification uses terminology from [MSON Specification][].
+In addition, the terms defined in this namespace are described below.

 ## Expanded Element

 MSON is built around the idea of defining recursive data structures.
-To provide abstraction, for convenience reasons and to not repeat ourselves these structures can be named (using an _identifier_) and reused.
-In MSON, the reusable data structures are called _Named Types_.
+To provide abstraction, for convenience reasons and to not repeat ourselves, these structures can be named (using an _identifier_) and reused.
+In [MSON][], the reusable data structures are called _Named Types_.

 Often, before an MSON DOM can be processed referenced _Named Types_ have to be resolved.
 Resolving references to _Named Types_ is tedious and error prone.
 As such parser can resolve references and produce a complete MSON DOM, that is a DOM that does not include unresolved references to other data structures.
 This is referred to as _reference expansion_ or simply _expansion_.

-In other words, an expanded element is such an element that does not contain _Identifier_ (defined bellow) to any other elements but those defined in JSON or MSON namespaces.
+In other words, an expanded element  is one that does not contain any _Identifier_ (defined bellow) referencing any other elements than those defined in JSON or MSON namespaces.

-The expanded DOM MUST, however, keeps the track of what data structure was expanded and what from where.
+The expanded DOM MUST, however, keep the track of what data structure was expanded and what from where.

 ## Base Element

-In MSON, every data structure is a sub-type of another data structure, and, in transition, it is directly or indirectly derived from one of the MSON _Base Types_.
+In MSON, every data structure is a sub-type of another data structure, and, therefore, it is directly or indirectly derived from one of the MSON _Base Types_.
 This is expressed as an inheritance of elements in MSON DOM.
 Where the predecessor of an element is referred to as element's _Base Element_.

-Note not every MSON _Base Type_ is presented in JSON namespace primitive types and vice versa, see the table bellow:
+Note: Not every MSON _Base Type_ is presented in JSON namespace primitive types and vice versa, see the table bellow:

 ### JSON Namespace vs. MSON built-in types